-Meanwhile, Stassen Group Chairman Harry Jayawardena blamed the current political system for rampant corruption in the country, which adversely impacts the business environment, in particular for local businesses.
+Meanwhile, Stassen Group Chairman and business tycoon Harry Jayawardena blamed the current political system for rampant corruption in the country, which adversely impacts the business environment, in particular for local businesses.

 “We have to expose and say no to corruption.
 It’s our responsibility to do that and the rest will fall through.
 We have a great responsibility in terms of managing waste and corruption,” he said.

 Jayawardena went on to say that as a businessman, he had become a victim of policy changes and lack of rule of law in this country.

 “Democracy is very good but every five years we have different policies and the position of the goal post changes.
 Today, the government owes me over Rs.20 billion.
 If it was another man, he would have gone bankrupt by now,” Jayawardena elaborated.